New Potomac Edison Substation and Power Line Project Underway

 Potomac Edison, a subsidiary of FirstEnergy Corp., is rebuilding a power line and constructing a new substation to enhance service reliability for more than 1,200 electric customers in mountainous, densely forested northern Frederick County, Maryland.

-The $4 million project includes rebuilding nearly six miles of a 12-kV distribution line from Wolfsville, Maryland., to a new substation that will be built near Foxville.
+The $4 million project includes rebuilding nearly six miles of a 12-kV distribution line from Wolfsville, Maryland, to a new substation that will be built near Foxville.
 Construction crews are setting new 45-foot wooden utility poles in existing right-of-way and replacing mostly single-wire distribution circuit with a new three-wire line to increase capacity.

 Smart technology capable of detecting irregular conditions also will be installed on the line.
 Programmable electronic circuit breakers or "reclosers" can automatically isolate damage and reconfigure the distribution network to use an alternate pathway for power, helping to limit the scope of outages and shorten their duration.
 The line is expected to be completed later this summer.